itZian94/devops_core/README.md

-# DevOps Core Practical Project | Kevin was here again (once again with feeling)
+# DevOps Core Practical Project
 For this project I am building an application that runs using the microservice architecture.
 It generates a random series of letters and integers, and then checks the series for particular markers.
 If those markers are positive, then it shows the user that they have won a prize.

 # Project Scope